Key takeaways

 Alternatives to weight loss supplements for men

-While supplements can support weight loss, they work best when used as part of a holistic approach that includes diet, exercise, and other healthy lifestyle changes.
-Here are some proven alternatives to weight loss that can be effective, whether or not you choose to take weight loss supplements:
+Supplements can support weight loss, but they work best when used as part of a holistic approach.
+Ideally, that approach includes diet, exercise, and other healthy lifestyle changes.
+Below, we share some proven alternatives that can be effective, whether or not you choose to combine them with weight loss supplements:

 Eat a balanced diet.
-Achieving a calorie deficit — through eating fewer calories than you burn — is the most straightforward way to lose weight.
+Eating fewer calories than you burn (aka a calorie deficit) is the best way to lose weight.
 Since you’re eating less, make sure the food you do eat is free of added sugar, unhealthy fats, and empty calories.
-Instead, fill up on whole foodslike fruits, vegetables, whole grains, and lean proteins (e.g. fish, chicken, tofu).
+Instead, fill up on whole foods.
+Go for fruits, vegetables, whole grains, and lean proteins (e.g. fish, chicken, tofu).

 Exercise regularly.
 Exercise is key to burning calories.
-Research shows that mixing aerobic workouts with strength training tends to be the best combo for weight loss.
+Mixing aerobic workouts with strength training tends to be the best combo for weight loss.

 Get more sleep.
-Getting enough sleep is essential to maintaining healthy levels of appetite-regulating hormones, such as ghrelin and leptin.
+You need plenty of sleep to keep your appetite hormones steady.
 Aim for 7–9 hours of sleep per night.

 Manage your stress.
-Stress is also linked with obesity.
-People who feel more stressed tend to eat more unhealthy foods, and less healthy foods, leading to weight gain.
+Stress is linked with obesity.
+Stressed-out people eat more unhealthy foods, and fewer healthy foods, causing weight gain.
 Practice stress reduction techniques like meditation, deep breathing exercises, and progressive muscle relaxation.

 Rx weight loss with Ro